Solid-State Dewetting of Polycrystalline Thin Films: a Phase Field Approach

-In conclusion, we demonstrated a MPF tackling the complexity of SSD dynamics in polycrystalline thin films.
-The simulation results are consistent with independent predictions based on energetic arguments and successfully reproduce the key phenomenology of surface diffusion and curvature-driven GB motion in systems with multiple grains up to equilibrium.
-We further elucidated key aspects of the onset of dewetting and analyzed the SSD of polycrystalline patches, highlighting the differences and similarities with single-crystalline SSD.
+In conclusion, we demonstrated a grandpotential MPF model tackling the geometric complexity of SSD dynamics in polycrystalline thin films.
+The simulation results are consistent with novel independent predictions based on energetic arguments and characterize the central, non-trivial morphological evolutions.
+Expressions of the grain critical aspect ratio for dewetting have been derived and represent a theoretical benchmark for scenarios well beyond the simulations reported here.
+We further elucidated key aspects of the dewetting onset and analyzed the SSD of polycrystalline patches, highlighting the differences and similarities with single-crystalline SSD.
 Tailoring GB distributions can expand the design space for SSD-driven self-assembly.
-In this context, our approach offers a versatile tool to explore the associated parameter space.
-For the sake of generality, we have illustrated the framework using ideal, minimal settings, particularly concerning material parameters.
-However, by leveraging extended parameterizations and couplings already available in PF models, such as those addressing anisotropic surface or GB energy densities \cite{torabiPRSA2009,SalvalaglioCGD2015,Ribot_2019} as well as elasticity and plasticity effects \cite{RATZ2006187,Higgins2021,Qiu2025}, the proposed framework can be adapted to material-specific settings.
+Our approach provides a versatile tool for exploring the associated parameter space.
+For the sake of generality, we have illustrated idealized, minimal settings, particularly with respect to material parameters.
+Nevertheless, such simplified conditions have already proven powerful for understanding and predicting single-crystalline solid-state dewetting \cite{JiangACTAM2012,NaffoutiSCIADV2017}, and we reported here for the first time the characteristic traits of their polycrystalline counterparts.
+The considered MPF model still allows for extended parameterizations and couplings compatible PF models, e.g., incorporating anisotropic surface or GB energy densities \cite{torabiPRSA2009,SalvalaglioCGD2015,Ribot_2019}, elasticity, and plasticity effects \cite{RATZ2006187,Higgins2021,Qiu2025}.
+Careful assessment against theoretical predictions and experimental observations will be essential to quantitatively assess the influence of these additional contributions.
+Incorporating specifically shear-coupled GB migration \cite{Qiu2025} still requires extending the underlying continuum model to fully 3D geometries and accounting for free surfaces of arbitrary morphology.
+While these remain open challenges, the approach proposed here provides a solid foundation for future developments that fully incorporate capillarity and capture concurrent kinetic processes.